jyotsna2411/blood-report-analysis/README.md

 **Models**:
 Random Forest Classifier2.
 Naive Bayes Classifier3.
 Support Vector Machine (SVM) Classifier4.
 XGBoost Classifier5.
 K-Nearest Neighbors (KNN) Classifier6.
 AdaBoost ClassifierThese models are utilized to predict health conditions based on blood test results.
 The project involves training and evaluating these models, including hyperparameter tuning to optimize their performance.
 Additionally, the use of pipelines and feature standardization is incorporated to ensure robust and accurate predictions.

-**Contributing**:
-We welcome contributions!
-Please follow the guidelines outlined in CONTRIBUTING.md.

-**License**:
-This project is licensed under the MIT License.

 Feel free to explore and contribute to the project!